 On-site, customer-owned electric generation installations, such as solar, wind, or biomass, have become increasingly popular in Iowa.
 Many of these facilities are connected to the electric grid which involves the local utility provider.
 The Iowa Utilities Board (Board) has regulatory authority over the investor-owned utilities but has limited authority (service, safety, and engineering issues) for the municipal electric and rural electric cooperative utilities in Iowa.

-The Board's Consumer Informational Guide for On-Site Generation was developed to help residential or small businesses who are considering installing electric generation on their property.
+Please review the Board's Consumer Informational Guide for On-site (Distributed) Generation, which was developed to help residential or small businesses who are considering installing electric generation on their property.
 The guide also includes links to additional information which may be useful to make an informed decision about installing on-site generation.
 The Iowa Energy Center developed a Solar PV Energy Guide to help residential or small businesses who are specifically interested in solar installations.

 The Board has rules related to interconnection of on-site generation facilities.
 The Board’s standards for interconnection, safety and operating reliability are found in 199 IAC chapter 15 and are applicable to all utilities.
 These rules are being reviewed and the Board has initiated a rulemaking docket RMU-2016-0006.